 Arnprior Farm, Stirling, FK8 3HA

-Arnprior Farm’s events are kicking off from October 10, adding pumpkin picking to their already fun list of activities.
-Guests will be able to grab a wheel barrow and pick their perfect pumpkin, and you can even dig for nips and tatties too!
-The event in Stirling, will also have lots of activities like face painting, quad bike rides, a kids maze made of kale, plus their all-weather haybale soft play area.
-There will be pop-up trucks serving churros, home baked cakes, woodfired pizzas, artisan Scottish beef burgers, and there will be a horsebox gin truck and freshly ground artisan coffee team too.
-The entertainment doesn’t stop there as Arnprior Farm will have a chainsaw carving show and cooking with pumpkin demonstrations.
-Plus, the farm’s event is the perfect date or family day out as you can stroll around the massive pumpkin patch whilst a photographer takes some seasonal snaps of you.
-Don’t want to leave?
-Book yourself into one of their glamping pods which even has a jacuzzi!
+Arnprior Farm’s events are kicking off on October 11 and ending on October 30, adding pumpkin picking to their already fun list of activities.
+Guests will be able to grab a wheelbarrow and pick their perfect pumpkin, and you can even dig for nips and tatties too!
+The event in Stirling will also have lots of activities like face painting, quad bike rides, plus their all-weather haybale soft play area.
+There will be pop-up trucks, including Arnprior Donuts, Skinners of Kippen burgers and pumpkin soup, pizzas, hot chocolates, Lous home baking and Gin fizz, as well as a freshly ground artisan coffee team too.

 2. East Yonderton Farm